Variable 7: Great Power Flashpoint and Regional Ordering

 Proposal 19: Ending the occupation and establishing a viable Palestinian state

-Given the longevity of the conflict, it has become evident that incremental stop-gap efforts will not suffice to deliver self-determination for Palestinians or security for Israel.
+Given the longevity of the conflict, it has become evident that incremental stopgap efforts will not suffice to deliver self-determination for Palestinians or security for Israel.
 The necessary prerequisite is to end the occupation.
 The severity of tensions and the profound distress prevailing today urgently call for bold, ambitious, and creative diplomacy.
 Anything less will only perpetuate the cycle of violence.
-The International Court of Justice has held that Israel’s occupation of the occupied Palestinian territory is illegal, a reality predating the events on and after October 7, 2023.
-Not only is Israel under an obligation to end its illegal occupation, but all states are obliged not to abet the occupation and to ensure that no impediment to Palestinian self-determination remains.6
+The ICJ has held that Israel’s occupation of the occupied Palestinian territories is illegal, a reality predating the events on and after Oct.
+7, 2023.
+Not only is Israel under an obligation to end its illegal occupation but all states are obliged not to abet the occupation and to ensure that no impediment to Palestinian self-determination remains.4

 With time running short before additional and even more devastating consequences are felt, the international community must act decisively to alter Israel’s incentive structure.
-Several powers, particularly the United States, have not used their significant leverage.
-Irrespective of how the current Gaza conflict ends, given the regional and global consequences of the existing conflict alongside the potential for further deterioration, responsibility for ending the occupation can no longer rest with the parties alone.
+Several powers, particularly the United States, have not used their significant leverage in a sustained way.
+Given the regional and global consequences of the existing conflict alongside the potential for further deterioration, responsibility for ending the occupation can no longer rest with the parties alone.

 Therefore, building on U.N.
-General Assembly Resolution ES-10/24, adopted on September 18, 2024, the U.N.
-Security Council should unanimously adopt a resolution under Chapter VII encompassing the following action plan:
+General Assembly Resolution ES–10/24, adopted on Sept.
+18, 2024, the Security Council should unanimously adopt a resolution under Chapter VII encompassing the following

 1. International reaffirmation that a viable and sustainable Palestinian state alongside Israel should be realized within three years in accordance with the following steps: